WIOA Toolkit: Step-by-Step Guide

 Frequently Asked Questions

 Q: How long does WIOA approval take?
-A: Typically 2-4 weeks.
-Apply early before your desired training start date.

-Q: What if EECI isn't on my state's ETPL?
 A: Contact your WIOA counselor about adding EECI, or reach out to enrollment@tipsforchildcare.com for assistance with the provider application process.

-Q: Can WIOA help with transportation and childcare?
 A: Yes!
 Many WIOA programs offer supportive services.
-Ask your counselor about available wraparound support.
+It is recommended to ask your counselor about available wraparound support.

-Q: What if I'm working part-time?
 A: You may still qualify as a low-income adult.
 Bring your income documentation to your WIOA assessment.

-Q: Do I have to pay WIOA back?
 A: No. WIOA is a grant, not a loan.
 You do not have to repay the training costs.

 Comments